heathen00/wfparser3/wfparser3/README.md

      It would make setting up tests easier.
 You could wrap ResourceBundle in your own type that explicitly states the ResourceBundle functionality that the system uses.
 And test your ResourceBundle's integration with the Java ResourceBundle functionality explicitly.
+   * I don't like having a "common" package, as in "com.ht.common".
+It is semantically equivalent to "miscellaneous".
+The current "common" package should be renamed to "com.ht.uid" and ONLY contain functionality related to the reused UID functionality.
+   * I want to create another small subsystem in a package called "com.ht.guard" that provides reusable guard code that can be used throughout all other subsystems, but I am having a difficult time figuring out how to structure the code so that the guard code supports optionally throwing exceptions, especially checked exceptions, without explicitly adding a generic "throws Exception" to the method interface.
+I probably need to implement two interfaces within the subsystem.
+One to mark a parameter to check for a specific condition.
+Another to perform a specific action when that condition occurs.
+The former method would never need to specify a throws clause.
+The latter method would be implementation specific and might specify a throws clause.
+I'm not sure that gets me any further ahead ...
+Leave this until later.

 HERE: